AfroFantom/rust-cc/src/README.md

 ### Code-Gen
 - Code-gen class that gives us a generated assembly file after being paramterised with the AST of the associated source code
+    - Create an empty buffer
+    - Load it with each sequential instruction from the ast